 There is no clear value judgment in this book.
 Stephen King understands that the immaturity, cruelty, and selfishness of youth are only a closed epitome of adulthood.
 The publicity and rebellion of individuality are but the other side of the closure.

-Explore in self-contradiction.
+Explore self-contradiction.
 When everyone is committed to describing the suffering of youth, the grace of love, and other contrived themes, Stephen Golden Spear has keenly and decisively smelled the true taste of youth, that is, the inevitable fear and the powerlessness of resistance.

 Stephen King demonstrated in this book his unsurpassed narrative skills.
 The same theme may become boring in the hands of others, but he does a good job.
-Rather than saying that he has a cute brushstroke, he is better to say that his perception is extremely keen, and every step of the development of the matter, he can have insight into everyone's heart, when to express emotions and when to narrate, he is using perception to know.
+Rather than saying that he has a cute brushstroke, it is better to say that his perception is extremely keen, and at every step of the development of the matter, he can have insight into everyone's heart, when to express emotions and when to narrate, he is using perception to know.

 Many people ignore this book, probably because the publisher did not strongly recommend and distribute it.
 Stephen King’s personal charm is revealed in this book.
 The attitude of contemporary literary circles towards girls is, without exception, praise.

 In their descriptions, girls have become synonymous with a desire for knowledge, perseverance to fight against fate, kindness, and bravery.
-Occasionally, there are girls who are coy, like to show off, win the favor of others or are malicious in their hearts, but they are all kind of blunt, and they are deliberately set technically in order to make up for more serious injuries.
+Occasionally, there are girls who are coy, like to show off, win the favor of others, or are malicious in their hearts, but they are all kind of blunt, and they are deliberately set technically in order to make up for more serious injuries.

 Obviously, at this point, Stephen King took off his hypocritical coat and sank to the bottom like a diver.
 It is viciousness, hypocrisy, and weakness.
 This is a flaw in human nature.
 No matter who it is, whether it is a man or woman, it is something carved in the bone marrow.
 No one can use literary means to cover up.
 Exposure, this is the feeling that Stephen King conveys in this book.